pusher-community/real-time-laravel/getting-started/integrate-pusher.md

 }
 ```

-As with the previous example, we'll go in to the details of this in the [trigger event section](./trigger-event.md).
+As with the previous example, we'll go in to the details of channels and events in the [trigger event section](./trigger-event.md).

 Next, update the contents of the `app/Http/routes.php` file with the following: